FunkyFr3sh/Warcraft-II-Powershell-Patches/README.md

 Patch #3: Game fails to start (uninitialized variable crash)
 -----------------
 This patch is for Warcraft II.
-The patch should not be applied by the user because the game executable is signed, Blizzard/GOG will have to fix it.
+The patch shouldn't be applied by the user because the game executable is signed, Blizzard/GOG should fix it.

 See uninitialized-variable-crash-fix.ps1 and uninitialized-variable-crash-fix.ERR for more details